What Happens Under Your House When it Rains

 How Can You Fix the Problem?

-The only solution is to install an interior drain system to gather the water as it enters the crawl space and then to install either a gravity drain to daylight or a sump pump system.
+The only solution for effective crawl space and basement waterproofing is to install an interior drain system to gather the water as it enters the crawl space and then to install either a gravity drain to daylight or a sump pump system.
 The topography of your lot will determine the best option between the gravity drain or sump pump system.
 Removing any standing water from your crawl space is the first step to gaining control of your moist crawl space.

 For more information on a waterproofing system that comes with a Lifetime Warranty, contact Crawl Space and Basement Technologies at 919-847-7072.